Hurry and make this savory tomato pie while you still have fresh tomatoes around this season…

 Prepare the tomatoes:

-Slice tomatoes and set in a colander in the sink, sprinkle salt all over them.
+Cut in half and scoop most of the watery insides and seeds out.
+Cut into bite-sized pieces then set in a colander in the sink, sprinkle salt all over them.
 Let set for 10 minutes or so, then transfer onto paper towels to dry.
 Get as much moisture from them as you can so your pie won't be soggy, then leave them on paper towels in a single layer while you make the rest...

 Make the crust: